The British Society for Phenomenology Annual Conference 2019 – the Theory and Practice of Phenomenology.

 Conference meal and evening entertainment

 The conference meal is not included in the registration.
-Details of this and other evening entertainments will be announced nearer the time.
+Details of this and other evening entertainments are below:

 There are many hotels in Manchester, here are four of the nearest to the venue, at the budget and medium price range:

 |Holiday Inn Express Manchester CC – Oxford Road||2-4 Oxford Road, M1 5QA||(Oxford Road, down towards the Burgess Foundation from Oxford Road station)|